-Loyal’s core fund is their Loyal Startup Index Fund.
-To drive returns, Loyal works to remove bias, return to first principles, leverage global networks, and often fund companies with impact.
+Loyal’s core fund is the Loyal Startup Index Fund.
+To drive returns, Loyal works to remove bias, evolve the VC model, leverage global networks, and track social and environmental impact.

 Entrepreneurs frequently complain that VCs don’t get it.
 Loyal believes it’s not the people, it’s the process.
 Demanding snap judgements on hundreds of pitches typically results in superficial, biased thinking.

 How does Loyal make smarter decisions?
 By getting better information.
 By becoming an insider and watching a company progress.
 By funding based on what entrepreneurs do, not what they promise.
 By doing diligence through months of collaboration.
 And by using a process and rules designed to overcome innate human biases.